top of page

 Creating New Traditions

 • Memory Tree: Decorate a small tree with ornaments that represent your loved one, including photos or mementos.
+This can be a beautiful way to keep their memory alive.

 • Charitable Acts: Volunteer or donate to a cause that was important to your loved one.
+This act of kindness can be a meaningful tribute.

 • Memory Candles: Light a candle in their honor during Christmas dinner.
+This simple gesture can create a moment of reflection.

 • Story Sharing: Invite family and friends to share their favorite memories of the deceased during holiday gatherings.
+This can foster connection and warmth.

 • Personalized Decorations: Create or purchase decorations that reflect your loved one’s personality or interests.
+Surrounding yourself with these reminders can be comforting.

 Incorporating Remembrance in Celebrations